It is a surgery to remove all or part of the bladder.

 The procedure to remove the entire bladder is known as a “radical cystectomy.”

-The reason it is known as a radical is because it involves removing the entire bladder and any other adjacent structures where the bladder cancer has spread.
+It is known as a radical because it involves removing the entire bladder and any other adjacent structures where the bladder cancer has spread.

-Although this seems very extreme, this prevention is of the utmost importance in bladder cancer , which can be fatal if not adequately controlled at the time of initial diagnosis.
+Although this seems very extreme, this prevention is of the utmost importance in bladder cancer, which can be fatal if not adequately controlled at the initial diagnosis.

 In a partial cystectomy, your doctor will only remove part of the bladder.